immcantation/shazam/docs/topics/shmulateTree.md

 [HH_S5F](HH_S5F.md).

 field
 :   annotation to use for both unweighted path length exclusion and consideration as the MRCA node.
 If `NULL` do not exclude any nodes.

 exclude
 :   vector of annotation values in `field` to exclude from potential MRCA set.
 If `NULL` do not exclude any nodes.
 Has no effect if `field=NULL`.

 junctionWeight
 :   fraction of the nucleotide sequence that is within the junction region.
-When specified this adds a proportional number of
-mutations to the trunk of the tree.
+When specified this adds a proportional number of mutations to the immediate offspring nodes of the MRCA.
 Requires a value between 0 and 1.
 If `NULL` then edge weights are unmodified from the input `graph`.